Polycarbohydrate/awesome-tor/README.md

 - [State of the Onion - 2023](https://blog.torproject.org/event/state-of-the-onion-2023/) - Tor Project's annual virtual event where we share updates from teams and community, highlighting their work and the impact it has made across the globe during the year.
 - [StegoTorus: A Camouflage Proxy for the Tor Anonymity System](https://www.freehaven.net/anonbib/cache/ccs2012-stegotorus.pdf) - A paper on how StegoTorus works.
 - [Techinal and Legal overview of Tor](https://ccdcoe.org/uploads/2018/10/TOR_Anonymity_Network.pdf) - Overview of Tor presented from the technical perspective and also several legal issues related to its use are analysed.
 - [Tor after the Snowden revelations](https://blog.torproject.org/tor-in-2023/) - About the Snowden revelations and what Tor will do in 2024.
-How People Got Caught.
 - [Tor Browser Afforded CDA Immunity for Dark Web Transactions](https://www.govinfo.gov/content/pkg/USCOURTS-utd-2_18-cv-00712/pdf/USCOURTS-utd-2_18-cv-00712-0.pdf) - Court document about the death of a minor through purchasing of narcotics on Tor.
 - [Tor Hidden Services and Deanonyminization](https://www.youtube.com/watch?v=HQXRURfrf8w) - Talk about how Tor and its services can be exploited to expose a user's information as well as how to prevent attacks.
 - [Tor Overview](https://www.privacyguides.org/en/advanced/tor-overview/) - Overview of Tor by Privacyguides.